-Precipitation fields are regarded as realizations of local, stationary, and transformed Gaussian random fields, where each hour is considered independently from the others.
-The time sequence of EnSI-GAP simulated precipitation fields shows temporal continuity because this is present in both 85 observations and background fields.
+Precipitation fields are regarded as realizations of locally stationary and transformed Gaussian random fields, where each hour is considered independently from the others.
+The time sequence of EnSI-GAP simulated precipitation fields shows temporal continuity because this is present in both observations and background fields.
 Transformed Gaussian random fields are used for the production of observational precipitation gridded data sets by Frei and Isotta (2019).
-A random field is said to be stationary if the covariance between a pair of points depends only on how far apart they are 90 located from each other.
+A random field is said to be stationary if the covariance between a pair of points depends only on how far apart they are located from each other.
 Precipitation totals are nonstationary random fields because of the nonstationarity of weather phenomena or, simply, the influence of topography.
 In our method, precipitation is locally modeled as a stationary random field.
-The covariance parameter estimation and spatial 95 analysis are carried out in a moving window fashion around each grid point.
+The covariance parameter estimation and spatial analysis are carried out in a moving window fashion around each grid point.
 A similar approach is described by Kuusela and Stein (2018), and the elaboration over the grid can be carried out in parallel for several grid points simultaneously.

 An implementation of EnSI-GAP is reported in Algorithm 1.
 The mathematical notation and the symbols used are described in two tables, namely Table 1, for global variables, and Table 2, for local variables, which are those variables that vary from point to point.
-As in the paper by Sakov and Bertino (2011), upper accents have been used to denote local 105 variables; so, for example, $\hat{\mathbf{X}}$ is the local version of matrix $\mathbf{X}$ .
-If $\mathbf{X}$ is a matrix 133, $X_i$ is its ith column (column vector), 75 general enough to cover a wide range of cases.
-Our approach
+As in the paper by Sakov and Bertino (2011), upper accents have been used to denote local variables; so, for example, $\ddot{\mathbf{X}}$ is the local version of matrix

-Algorithm 1 EnSI-GAP - ensemble-based statistical interpolation scheme with Gaussian anamorphosis for precipitation.
+Algorithm 1 EnSI-GAP: Ensemble-based Statistical Interpolation scheme with Gaussian AnamorPhosis.
 In this implementation, Gaussian functions have been used for correlation (and correlation-like) matrices.
-The symbols are listed in Tables 1 and 2.
+The symbols are listed in Tables 1-2.